 Career Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), job growth for clinical and medical laboratory technologists will increase by a projected 14% for the years 2014 through 2024.
-In the same 2014-2024 decade, clinical and medical laboratory technicians will have a predicted 18% job growth.
+According to the U.S. Bureau of Labor Statistics (BLS), job growth for clinical and medical laboratory technologists and technicians will increase by a projected 11% for the years 2018 through 2028.

-The BLS reported in 2015 that clinical and medical laboratory technologists and technicians earned median annual salaries of $60,520 and $38,970, respectively.
+The BLS reported in May 2018 that clinical and medical laboratory technologists and technicians earned median annual salaries of $52,330.

 Some states require licensure for clinical laboratory scientists, and such credentials generally require continuing education credits.
 A number of professional organizations, such as ASCLS, the American Society for Clinical Pathology and American Medical Technologists, offer annual symposiums and regular continuing education opportunities.
 Graduate programs also exist for those seeking to pursue research or academic careers.